emmercm/www/src/blog/_who-is-your-audience.md

 ## Product requirements documents

-A PRD, a product spec., or any other document that conveys project goals and requirements should also answer the three questions.
+A product requirements document (PRD), product spec., functional requirements document (FRD), or any other document that conveys project goals and requirements should also answer the three questions.

 1. **Who is my audience?** The people who will be executing the project or implementing the feature.
 2. **What do I want from them?** I want them to execute the project accurately, achieving all of its goals.
-3. **What do they care about?** They care about being provided the
+3. **What do they care about?** They care about being provided the "what" and the "why," such that they can determine the "how."

 ## RFCs

 ## How-to guides
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAyNjE2MDkzLDcwMjc2NDQzN119
+eyJoaXN0b3J5IjpbLTQzNTgyMzA2Miw3MDI3NjQ0MzddfQ==
 -->